I Will Always Love You (Whitney Houston recording): Reaction from Dolly Parton

+When the song was played at Houston's funeral, she added, "[It] just shattered me to hear that song played under those conditions [...]
+I thought my heart was gonna stop.
+It just pierced me like a knife.
+It's just – I can't explain that feeling, to think that that was so final for her and that that was my words and my feeling – I would forever be so connected to her."

+Houston told Rolling Stone in 1993, "I think Dolly Parton is a hell of a writer and a hell of a singer.
+I was so concerned when I sang her song how she'd feel about it, in terms of the arrangement, my licks, my flavor.
+When she said she was floored, that meant so much to me."

+When Houston won the Best Pop Vocal Performance, Female award at the 36th Annual Grammy Awards for her recording, Parton (along with David Foster) presented the award.
+In a statement to Billboard mourning Houston's death in February 2012, Parton said:Mine is only one of the millions of hearts broken over the death of Whitney Houston.
+I will always be grateful and in awe of the wonderful performance she did on my song and I can truly say from the bottom of my heart, 'Whitney, I will always love you.
+You will be missed.'

-In 2021, Dolly Parton reportedly told Andy Cohen on his show Watch What Happens Live with Andy Cohen that she used some of the money she earned from composing the song to invest in a black neighborhood in Nashville, Tennessee as a tribute to Houston.
+In 2021, Parton reportedly told Andy Cohen on his show Watch What Happens Live with Andy Cohen that she used some of the money she earned from the success of Houston's rendition to invest in a black neighborhood in Nashville, Tennessee as a tribute to Houston.

 Said Parton, "it was mostly just black families and people that lived around there," Parton said.
 "It was a whole strip mall.
 And I thought, 'This is the perfect place for me to be, considering it was Whitney'."

+Continued Parton: "I just thought, 'This was great.
+I'm going to be down here with her people, who are my people as well.'
+And so I just love the fact that I spent that money on a complex.
+And I think, 'This is the house that Whitney built.'"

 The Whitney Houston TikTok challenge

 In 2025, a series of videos on the video platform TikTok called "The Whitney Houston Challenge" began circulating.
 The challenge consists of a person or a group of people standing in front of a drum set, hoping to match the delayed famous "tom" drum beat that hits right before the final chorus.

-It has since been attempted by famous celebrities and musicians such as Paula Abdul, Calum Scott, Simple Plan and the crew of Good Morning America as well as a Slipknot cover band.
+It has since been attempted by famous celebrities and musicians such as Scarlett Johansson, Jonathan Bailey, Paula Abdul, Calum Scott, Simple Plan and the crew of Good Morning America as well as a Slipknot cover band.